Board Policies on Students

 The Family Educational Rights and Privacy Act (FERPA) requires any school that receives federal funds to release or withhold a student’s education records in accordance with its rules.
 For more information please refer to the academic catalog or contact Admissions/Enrollment Services, which can be found in the navigation bar to the left under “Contact Information and Hours.”

-All Alamo Colleges’ students pay a Campus Access Fee which covers parking at any of the Alamo Colleges’ campuses, off-site locations or district offices.
+All of the Alamo Colleges District’s students pay a Campus Access Fee which covers parking at any of the Alamo Colleges District’s campuses, off-site locations or district offices.

 Parking/Traffic Appeal Procedures